TheParthMaru/mobile-web-app-mp/README.md

 - `cd` to `frontend`.
 - Run `npm install` which installs all the necessary packages and dependencies from `package.json`.
 - Run the application using `npm run dev` command.

+## Authentication

+- Both users and admin can login through the common `Login` UI card.
+- When logged in through admin credentials, it will redirect it to Admin Dashboard.
+- When logged in through user credentials, it will redirect it to User Dashboard.